 God gave the man the authority to name everything, a sign of dominion over the world.

 God gave us the breath of life.

 It is for us to treasure life and the earth.

 Another feature of Biblical Hebrew is the construct relationship of two nouns joined together to express the genitive case, as there is no preposition in Biblical Hebrew to express the word of.
+The possessive relationship corresponds in Biblical Hebrew to the construct chain.
+Two (or more) nouns side by side serve to mark this grammatical relationship.
 For example, in the expression נִשְׁמַת חַיִּים - the breath of life, the first word נִשְׁמַת is in the construct state, and the second word חַיִּים is in the absolute state.
+The lexical (or dictionary) form of a noun is always in the absolute state.
 Please note that the construct form of a noun is often different from its absolute state (see Key).

-An interlinear translation is provided for the first passage.
+An interlinear translation is provided for the first and second passage.
 Remember Hebrew is read from right to left, so the English translation follows the same pattern.
-To encourage you to read the actual Hebrew, the next two passages have the key or the translation to follow the passage.
+The key to the second passage will help you understand the waw-consecutive and construct forms.
+To encourage you to read the actual Hebrew, the third passage has the translation to follow the passage.
 The links at the end will provide further information.

 |and he formed (waw-consecutive)||וַיִּיצֶר|